 CWE[7]: 364.
 Signal Handler Race Condition

-See also Hoare,[12] Larsen, Peterson, and Wang,[32], “The Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652 D.1[19], and Guide to using the Ravenscar tasking profile[23].
+See also Hoare,[12] Larsen, Peterson, and Wang,[32], “The Ravenscar Tasking Profile”, specified in ISO/IEC 8652:2023, D.13 [19], and Guide to using the Ravenscar tasking profile[23].

 Mechanism of failure

 There are a number of steps in the termination of a thread as listed below.
 However, depending upon the multithreading model, some steps can be combined, explicitly programmed, or missing.
-The steps in the termination of a thread inlcude:
+The steps in the termination of a thread include:

 — the termination of programmed execution of the thread, including termination of any synchronous communication;